alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-09-03-gog-and-magog.md

 lang: en
 locale: en
 note: true
-excerpt: "Ya'juj and Ma'juj are two great nations from the descendents of Prophet Adam.
+summary: "Ya'juj and Ma'juj are two great nations from the descendents of Prophet Adam.
 At the end of time, they will emerge and will cause mischief."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz